prkrptr/prkrptr.github.io/README.md

 - [x] With option to output result in text file.

 ---

+### How the Program Works
+1. Input the block size, set size, MM memory size, and cache memory size.
+2. Choose test case sequence input: Random, Manual.
+3. Click the simulate button.
+4. The output will then be displayed.

+---

+### Detailed Test Case Analysis
+---

 Testcases that will cover the specifications (Normal, special case, different inputs) 1st Test case:
 Cache has 4 blocks, set size is 2 blocks, block size is 2 words